samytessier/transformers-amazon-sentimentanalysis/README.md

 Transformers pre-trained models have been proven to be very quick and effective for some cursory sentiment analysis.
 [This short post](https://towardsdatascience.com/sentiment-analysis-with-pretrained-transformers-using-pytorch-420bbc1a48cd) highlights how we can let Transformers do the logic from the back-end, however we also have the option to select a specific pre-trained model.

-A good starting point would be the [bert-base-uncased](https://huggingface.co/bert-base-uncased) model, which is a good reference point accuracy-wise for our model that we can then improve on.
+A good starting point would be the [bert-base-uncased](https://huggingface.co/bert-base-uncased) TNN model, which is a good reference point accuracy-wise for our model that we can then improve on.

 ## Structure